-In our last post we were talking about how our past can affect us and how our mind processes it, causing effects not only in the way we perceive things, but also physically through symptoms that can get to affect our daily life.
+In our last post, we talked about how our past can affect us and how our mind processes it, affecting not only in the way we perceive things, but also our physical health.

-The daily rush in which we are used to live, does not let us realize that many things we are feeling are actually linked to things we are dragging from our past, causing emotions and stress in the present time of our lives.
+The daily rush that we are used to doing not let us realize that many things we are feeling are actually linked to things we are dragging along from our past, triggering emotions and stress in the present.

 We also talked about why we should let go of the past.
 It is the best thing to do if we want to have a healthy body and a healthy mind.
-But, how can we start making peace with our past so that we can eventually let it go and have the inner peace we are longing to achieve?
-Here we present you seven steps that can help you accomplish it:
+But, how can we start making peace with our past to eventually let it go and have the inner peace we are longing for?
+Here are seven steps that can help you accomplish it:

-While holding onto anger can serve to protect us from the pain that lies beneath it, eventually it ends up hurting us and holding us back from being free and living the life we deserve.
+While holding onto anger can serve to protect us from the pain that lies beneath it, eventually, it ends up hurting us and holding us back from being free and living the life we deserve.
 If you are holding onto self-blame, guilt, or shame, forgive yourself for being human and vulnerable – it is not your fault.
-If someone has hurt or betrayed you, forgiving them does not mean you have to condone their actions or accept their behavior but to decide that they no longer have power over you or your future.
+If someone has hurt or betrayed you, forgiving them does not mean you have to condone their actions or accept their behavior, it is deciding that they no longer have power over you or your future.

 Your feelings are valid and important.
 When you commit to doing the work of feeling and processing your feelings, you will begin to release the trauma from your body and mind.
 Working with a licensed therapist is one of the most effective ways to do this, and they can provide access to evidence-based treatments including Cognitive Behavioral Therapy (CBT), to re-frame problematic thoughts and thought patterns, Eye-Movement and Desensitization Reprocessing (EMDR) therapy, where memories are processed without needing to relive the traumatic experience, and Somatic Experiencing, a body-based therapy to help release trauma held in the body.